philmcminn/new-paper/README.md

 checker!
 Many text editors enable you to install a plugin so that you can see any misspelled words while you're editing your document.

 British English or American English?
+It may seem obvious to you, but it's best to consult with your supervisor first.
+Here are some aspects you may want to consider when making this decision in a reasoned, non-patriotic fashion!

-Check with your supervisor if there is a potential decision to make here.
-If you're planning to submit your thesis in Britain, it makes sense to use British English, so that you can re-use the text from your paper without needing to change all the spellings before submitting it.
-Some examiners will be picky about this, or may (hopefully unduly) suspect the text has come from other sources.
+If you're planning to submit your thesis in Britain, it makes sense to _use British English_, so that you can re-use the text from your paper without potentially needing to change all the spellings later.
+Some PhD examiners will be picky about this, and/or may (hopefully unduly) suspect the text has come from sources other than you.

+However, if you're planning to submit your paper to a conference that has double-anonymous ("double-blind") reviewing.
+This is where you don't know the identities of the reviewers (as usual), but the reviewers don't know who the authors of the work either.
+So you shouldn't put the names of authors in your paper or reveal any other details that the reviewers may be able to use to identify you as the origin of the work.
+In this situation you might opt to _use American English_.
+While I have not seen that British English is in and of itself _against_ the rules of conferences that employ double-anonymous reviewing, it might help narrow down the potential source of the work in the mind the reviewer.
+This may or may not be a good thing.

+Finally, if you're working on a journal paper, note that some journals (particularly American ones, obviously) will change all British spellings to American for the final published (a.k.a. "camera-ready") version of the paper regardless of your choice.

-So long as everyone working on the paper knows which version of English the paper is using (and doesn't keep changing the spellings from one version of English to another!), it doesn't really matter, unless you are planning to re-use the text in your thesis as mentioned above.
-Note that some journals (particularly American ones, obviously) will change all British spellings to American for the final published (a.k.a. "camera-ready") version of the paper.
+At the end of the day, the most important thing is that everyone working on the paper knows which version of English the paper is using (and doesn't keep changing the spellings from one version of English to another!).

-Also note that there are some words that are still used in every day British English that have disappeared from American English.
+Also, bear in mind that it's not just about spelling but also word choice, since there are some words that are still used in every day British English that have disappeared from American English.
 These words sound odd and quaint to the American ear (so you may find them silently corrected in your paper, especially if working with an American collaborator).
-Top of this list is the word "whilst".
-Just use "while" instead.
+Top of the annoyance list to my American colleagues is the word "whilst".
+Use "while" instead.
+(It just sounds better anyway, IMO.)

 ### Numbers